UIUC-iSchool-DataViz/is445_bcubcg_fall2023/week05/lecture05.md

 ## bqplot objects: Using Grammar of Graphics

- * A mark is some mechanism for displaying data.
+ * A `Mark` is some mechanism for displaying data.
 For example, we might have data that has a set of x and y values, which we can use `Lines` to represent.